GupShup

 • Kallang

 This contemporary Indian restaurant on the banks of Kallang River is picture-perfect.
-Here, Yarana prides itself on the vibrant flavours of North Indian cuisine.
+Yarana prides itself on the vibrant flavours of North Indian cuisine.
 Much of the menu takes creative liberty though, with subtle influences from Mexico, Thailand, the Mediterranean, and even local fare.
 There’s both alfresco dining and indoor seating at Yarana, so if it’s a breezy evening, make sure to bask in the ambience of the pet-friendly outdoor terrace.
-Owner Sanjay Singh first started Yarana as a space for loved ones to gather, for the restaurant as a fun space, where friends and families could bond over tasty food in a relaxed environment.
+Owner Sanjay Singh first started Yarana as a space for loved ones to gather in a relaxing environment.
 Check out the Bollywood-themed party room, The Private Room – it fits up to 65 people and is open for private bookings.

-TRY Chef Priya’s specialty, the marinated Kanpur to Singapore lamb chops ($32).
-Each bite of the fork-tender lamb is a true burst of flavours, especially when paired with the lightly spiced Singapore-style dipping sauce.
+TRY Chef Priya’s specialty, the marinated Kanpur to Singapore lamb chops ($36).
+Each bite of the fork-tender lamb is a true burst of flavour, especially when paired with the lightly spiced Singapore-style dipping sauce.

 Paid content